 Don’t let surprise costs sneak up on you, and don’t miss out on tactics that could help you save money.
 Keep factors like these in mind if you want to calculate an accurate budget.

-Buying pea gravel in large amounts (like by the ton instead of the cubic yard or bag) can result in a lower per-unit cost.
+Buying a large amount of pea gravel (like by the ton instead of the cubic yard or bag) can result in a lower per-unit cost.
 You might consider buying more than you need to save money, then find something else to do with the extra or dispose of it.

 For this reason, pea gravel is an excellent choice for large projects, like a long driveway for several cars or a private road, that require multiple tons of material.

-From most stone suppliers, you can buy pea gravel by the truckload (10 tons or more), the ton, the cubic yard, or small bags of 0.5 cubic feet.
+From most stone suppliers, you can buy pea gravel by the truckload, the ton, the cubic yard, or small bags of 0.5 cubic feet.
 The more you buy, the less you pay per unit.

-Depending on where you buy from, delivery could cost just as much or even more than the pea gravel itself.
+Depending on where you buy from, delivery costs could be as high or even higher than the pea gravel itself.
 If you’re buying in bulk, though, transportation can be a challenge, so you’ll probably want to opt for delivery despite the extra cost.

 Some landscape suppliers or stone yards may require a minimum order to offer delivery.
-That minimum can range from as small as a cubic yard to multiple tons.
+That minimum can range from as small as a cubic yard to multiple tons of pea gravel.
 When you contact your supplier for a project quote, ask about their delivery policy.

 You may even be able to get free delivery if you live within a certain radius of a quarry or stone yard, so you’re better off purchasing from a nearby source.